Error-331/code_tests/docs/bible/links.md

 What Reward - April 21 (Though there is pressures to endlessly perform or figure things out on our own, we find wisdom, strength, and strategy when we take a step back; Instead of rushing ahead to meet needs that come up today, take some time to wait on God when you are overwhelmed);

+True Children - April 22 (Our identities are made new in him as he offers us his name; If we follow his ways and lead with love, mercy, kindness, and justice, we reflect God's image in our lives);

 ## Misc

 Христос и Крест (Франко);